 S. Carlo alle Quattro Fontane - Ceiling by Francesco Borromini - 1640

-the artists who designed most of the churches built after that date, including Borromini, Pietro da Cortona and Bernini, preferred ceilings
+some architects, including Borromini, Pietro da Cortona and Bernini, preferred ceilings